Ahmeed1983/Adversarial-Attacks-on-Deep-Learning-Model/README.md

    ```
 ## Data Resources

-The Stanford Dogs Dataset is accessible in its complete form as well as in two subsets to suit various computational requirements and experimental scopes.
+The Stanford Dogs Dataset is accessible in its complete form and in two subsets to suit various computational requirements and experimental scopes.

 ### Full Stanford Dogs Dataset
 For exhaustive analysis and training, the full dataset is available: